 Yes.
-Go to financial Aid for information on scholarships.
+Visit the Financial Aid page for information on scholarships.

 What is the length of the program?

-The average length of the program is about two years; however, many students have completed the program in approximately a year and a half.
+The average length of the program is about two years.

 What is the availability of courses (e.g., multiple sites in Houston) each semester?

-Every course is provided at the UHCL campus every semester (fall, spring, summer) with the exception of practicum, which is offered in the fall and spring semesters only.
+Every course is provided at the UHCL campus every semester (fall, spring, summer) with the exception of our two practicum courses (ADSU 6638 and ADSU 6739), which are offered in the fall and spring semesters only.
 Off-site campus courses are offered in rotation to accommodate a majority of students (usually a cohort).

 Is there flexibility in how the courses are taught (web-enhanced courses)?

-Currently, our courses are offered either fully face-to-face, or in a hybrid format, where classes meet face-to-face at least eight times each semester, and online or in field experiences for the remaining classes.
+Currently, our courses are offered either in a hybrid format, where classes meet face-to-face at least eight times each semester, and online or in field experiences for the remaining classes.

 What kinds of activities should I expect in each course in the program?

-Relevant field experiences based on national standards are included in each course.
+Relevant field experiences based on TExES domains and competencies are included in each course.